John Marston (businessman)

 John Marston (1836–1918) was a successful Victorian bicycle, motorcycle and car manufacturer and founder of the Sunbeam company of Wolverhampton.
 His company was also one of the country's largest manufacturers of japanware and he was responsible for building 'Seagull' outboard engines for marine use and also for starting the Villiers engineering company.
 He was Mayor of Wolverhampton for two consecutive years and died in 1918 aged 82.

 Early life

-Born in Ludlow on 6 May 1836, in a landowning family.
+Marston was born in Ludlow on 6 May 1836, in a landowning family.
 His father Richard Marston had been a Justice of the Peace and Mayor of Ludlow.
 John was educated at Ludlow Grammar School, and afterwards at Christ's Hospital, London.
 In 1851 at age 15, however, John was sent to Wolverhampton to be apprenticed to Richard Perry, Son & Co., tinsmiths and japanners, at the Jeddo Works of Wolverhampton as a japanner (metal lacquerer).
 Jeddo is an old name for Tokyo.